On the Merge of k-NN Graph

 \subsubsection{Comparison to Approaches in the Literature}

 In this evaluation, we further study the performance of H-Merge in comparison to NN search approaches in the literature.
 Eight representative approaches are considered in the comparison.
 Namely, they are SRS~\cite{srs14}, PQ~\cite{JDS11}, FLANN~\cite{pami14:flann}, Annoy~\cite{annoy}, DPG~\cite{dpg:wenli}, KGraph~\cite{weidong} and HNSW~\cite{pami18:yury}.
 For DPG, its indexing graph is derived from the approximate \textit{k}-NN graph produced by NN-Descent.
 So it shares the same approximate \textit{k}-NN graph as KGraph.
 For all the approaches considered here, the parameters are set according to either the original paper or codes released by the authors.
 Four datasets that range from ``easy'' to ``hard'' are selected in the comparison.
-For each approach, we report its speed-up over brute-force search when the top-\textit{1} search recall level is fixed at \textit{0.8} and \textit{0.9} respectively.
-Fig.~\ref{fig:all_nns} (a) and Fig.~\ref{fig:all_nns} (b) show the speed-ups on these two different levels.
+For each approach, we report its speedup over brute-force search when the top-\textit{1} search recall level is fixed at \textit{0.8} and \textit{0.9} respectively.
+Fig.~\ref{fig:all_nns} (a) and Fig.~\ref{fig:all_nns} (b) show the speedups on these two different levels.

 As seen from the figure, graph-based approaches H-Merge, DPG, and HNSW outperform the approaches of other categories considerably.
 Compared to non-hierarchical graph-based approaches (DPG and KGraph), the performance from H-Merge and HNSW is overall slightly better.
 However, no significant performance gap is observed between hierarchical approaches (e.g., HNSW and H-Merge) and non-hierarchical approaches (e.g., DPG and KGraph) on these high dimensional datasets.
 This again confirms that the hierarchy structure is able to slightly alleviate the complexity induced by the increase of data dimension but unable to overcome it.